 Knowledge of the moisture content of a soil on a dry weight basis is useful in a number of ways.
-For example, if we are doing experiments with soil and wish to amend a soil sample with a known concentration of ammonium fertilizer, say 50 g/g, then the moisture content on a dry weight basis must be determined.
+For example, if we are doing experiments with soil and wish to amend a soil sample with a known concentration of ammonium fertilizer, say 50 μg/g, then the moisture content on a dry weight basis must be determined.
 If we did the calculation on a wet weight basis, the amount of fertilizer to be added would depend on the moisture content (and therefore the moist weight) of the soil sample.
 Likewise if we wish to grow plants in pots, we would need to know the moisture content in order to make sure that the soil isn’t too dry (not enough moisture for plant growth) or too wet (waterlogged and anaerobic).
 In a field situation, knowledge of the soil moisture content can prevent excess irrigation and leaching of soil nutrients.

 Legend: Figure 1: Pore Space in Soil